 I made this decision of skipping meat completely at my 17- almost 18 years.

-It got much easier when I moved to Czech republic and start living at new university dormitory.
+It got much easier when I moved to the Czech republic and start living at a new university dormitory.
 Part of our dorm is canteen and they always offer 6+ meals to choose from and aways 1-2 meals are vegetarian.

 People at uni didn’t find it as strange and were more understanding.

-I’ll try to explain what went on with me and my health problems as shortest a possible but there are still few thing I just need to say and are important to my story as a vegetarian.
+I’ll try to explain what went on with me and my health problems as shortest a possible but there are still a few things I just need to say and are important to my story as a vegetarian.
 I want you to understand why I chose to eat meat once again and that vegetarianism is not for me anymore.

 Contains many trigger warnings and it’s probably the most personal segment I’ll ever write.